khuyenlai/CSE110LAB1/index.md

 - [x] Add user page content
 - [ ] Submit screenshot
 ```
-## Pictures
-Here’s one of my project screenshots:

 ## As a Person
 Outside of tech, I love: